The Perfect Love and Knowledge of God

 Reflect, today, on mercy and judgmentalness in your life.
 Which one is greater?
 What is your primary tendency?
 Remind yourself that mercy is always far more rewarding and satisfying than being judgmental.
 It produces joy, peace and freedom.
-Put mercy in your mind and, especially during this coming Year of Mercy, commit yourself to seeing the blessed rewards of this precious gift.
+Put mercy in your mind and commit yourself to seeing the blessed rewards of this precious gift.

 Do to Others…

 Tuesday of the Twelfth Week in Ordinary Time

 “Do to others whatever you would have them do to you.
 This is the Law and the Prophets.”
 Matthew 7:12

 This familiar phrase was a command from God established in the Old Testament.
 It’s a good rule of thumb by which to live.

 What would you have others “do to you?”
 Think about that and try to be honest.
 If we are honest, we must admit that we want others to do a lot for us.
 We want to be respected, to be treated with dignity, to be treated fairly, etc. But on an even deeper level, we want to be loved, understood, known and cared for.